ibexa/documentation-user/docs/shop_administration/manage_prices_and_stock.md

 If a product has a price defined for a currency, this price is displayed in the shop.
 If no price for the currency is set in the shop, there are two possibilities:

-- Calculate the price for the requested currency using the base price defined in the product and an exchange rate defined in the configuration
+- Calculate the price for the requested currency based on the base price defined in the product and an exchange rate defined in the configuration
 - Display an error in the frontend that no price is available

 ## Importing and exporting prices and stock